 DropBox can be used (free) to host mp3 recordings.
 DropBox gives 5GB of storage, but has no RSS feed and none of the social features of SoundCloud.

-Technically this wouldn’t be podcast because people cannot subscribe but if you just want to get your sound recordings heard by a few people you could do this.
+Technically this wouldn’t be a podcast because people cannot subscribe but if you just want to get your sound recordings heard by a few people, you could do this.